danielthompson/riddler/2019-09-13/README.md

 {% include youtube.html id="_hb1UbvVmZc" %}

-Note that due to sampling error, the hull isn't exactly a regular polyhedron, which you'd expect based on the slices.
+Note that the hull isn't exactly a trapezohedron (which we'd expect based on the slices) due to sampling error.